 When do I need to submit my application?

 You or your team leader need to complete all the application materials, upload your video, and submit before the deadline on May 30th, 2017.
 For the complete rules click here.

 What do I need to do in order to apply?

 You need to register on our online platform.
 Then once you have prepared your video and completed the submission questionnaire, double check your work and submit your application.
 For more details on the submission guidelines click here.

 What are the prizes?

 The Cisco Challenge for Global Problem Solvers is offering $300,000 split among 10 prizes.
 One $100,000 prize, one $75,000 prize, three $25,000 prizes, and five $10,000 prizes.
 For more details see the rules here.

 The team of industry experts from Cisco will evaluate each entry based on its level of innovation and digitization, feasibility, impact, and clarity to determine the winning ideas.

 When can I vote for my favorites?

 There is a public voting period from June 12, 2017 to June 28, 2017.
-The team that receives the most votes during this window will win the $10,000 People’s Choice prize.
+Voting opens on June 12th at 9am Pacific Time.
+When voting begins, the video overviews belonging to the Finalist teams will be entered in the People’s Choice Award for public voting.
+Public votes will be based on review of the video overview submitted.
+The team owning the video overview with the highest number of votes at the end of the round on June 28th at 5p Pacific Time will win the People’s Choice Award and USD $10,000.
 Anyone can vote and you can vote for as many teams as you want.
 Every voter will have to register with a valid name and email and then log in to cast their vote.